msadman-sakib/msadman-sakib/README.md

-- 👋 Hi, I’m @msadman-sakib.
+- Hi, I’m Sakib, currently working as a postdoc, doing both wetlab and analysis at DZNE, Göttingen, Germany.
-- 👀 I’m interested in transcriptomics, epigenomics and single cell omic data analysis.
+- I’m interested in transcriptomics, epigenomics and single cell omic data analysis.
-- I am currently learning data science professional course by HarvardX, hosted at [edX].
-I am focusing on data wrangling, visualization, necessary statistics and machine learning, using R.
+- I have 3+ years of working on command line and R. I am a self learner.
+Right now, I am doing a data science professional course by HarvardX, hosted at [edX] to improve my data wrangling skills, data visualization, necessary statistics and machine learning.
+I am primarly using R.
-- 📫 You can reach me at [Linkedin].
+- You can reach me at [Linkedin].

 [Linkedin]: https://www.linkedin.com/in/mssakib/
 [edX]:https://www.edx.org/professional-certificate/harvardx-data-science